Sardula: Racing career

-Making her career debut on August 7, 1993 at Del Mar Racetrack under jockey Eddie Delahoussaye, the two-year-old Sardula ran away from the field to win by ten lengths.
+Making her career debut on August 7, 1993, at Del Mar Racetrack under jockey Eddie Delahoussaye, the two-year-old Sardula ran away from the field to win by ten lengths.
 On September 4 at the same racetrack she won the Debutante Stakes defeating runner-up Phone Chatter who came back on November 6 to beat Sardula by a nose in the ensuing Breeders' Cup Juvenile Fillies.
 In her final race as a two-year-old, on December 18 Sardula won the Grade 1 Hollywood Starlet Stakes at Hollywood Park.

-Racing at age three, Sardula's first start on April 9, 1994 was a winning one by 8 ½ lengths in the Santa Paula Stakes at Santa Anita Park.
+Racing at age three, Sardula's first start on April 9, 1994, was a winning one by 8 ½ lengths in the Santa Paula Stakes at Santa Anita Park.
 On May 6 Sardula got the most important win of her career in the Kentucky Oaks at Churchill Downs in which she defeated Lakeway by a short head after they had raced head-to-head down the homestretch.
-On June 18, 1994, she had another convincing victory, this time by 5 ½ lengths in the Princess Stakes at Hollywood Park.
+On June 18, 1994, she had another victory, this time by 5 ½ lengths in the Princess Stakes at Hollywood Park.
 Lakeway avenged her May 6 loss to Sardula on July 10, beating her by 4 ½ lengths in the mile and one-eighth Hollywood Oaks in a time of 1:46 4/5 that was just a fifth of a second off the track record.
 Sardula finished fifth in her next start that marked the only occasion she would ever finish off the board.
 It happened when she ran for the first time on turf in the August 21 Del Mar Invitational Oaks.

 Life-ending illness

 Sardula suffered from what appeared to be a leg injury that kept her out of racing but plans were to retire her to breeding.
 In October 1994, veterinarians diagnosed her problem as Osteomyelitis, a degenerative bacterial infection which had attacked her right foreleg.
-Treatment did nothing to help the condition and on February 1, 1995 Sardula was humanely euthanized at the Alamo Pintado Equine Research Center near Los Olivos, California.
+Treatment did nothing to help the condition and on February 1, 1995, Sardula was euthanized at the Alamo Pintado Equine Research Center near Los Olivos, California.